MighTy-Weaver/COMP4021-2020Fall/README.md

 > Final Mark: **96/100**

-> Remark: In the Highscore Table, if the current player is in the Top 5, then we should indicate it with another color.
+> Remark: In the Highscore Table, if the current player is in the Top 5, then we should indicate the player's name with another color.

 ## Assignment 3: PHP Chatroom